-Just as the early morning sun had penetrated the Adriatic Sea’s marine layer, my driver arrived to take me to the Venice airport for my flight home to the U.S. PortoPiccolo proved to be the ideal location to end my journey of Italy’s Friuli Venezia Giulia Region.
+Just as the early morning sun had penetrated the Adriatic Sea’s marine layer, my driver arrived to take me to the Venice airport for my flight home to the U.S. The port of PortoPiccolo proved to be the ideal location to end my journey of Italy’s Friuli-Venezia Giulia Region.
 Located minutes from Trieste, devoid of Roman roads and medieval streets, the upscale seaside resort was the perfect venue to simply relax and reflect about my exploration of this almost secret region in northeastern Italy.
-In Part 1 of Friuli Venezia Giulia, I discussed Trieste, Undine, Sacile and the Friulian Dolomites, but there was so much more to write about.
+In Part 1 of Friuli-Venezia Giulia, I discussed Trieste, Undine, Sacile and the Friulian Dolomites, but there was so much more to write about.

 The city was leveled by Attila’s Huns in 452 AD, resulting in its citizens escaping to the southwest, eventually establishing Grado and Venice.
 Most of Aquileia still lies unexcavated beneath the fields, containing the world’s greatest archaeological reserve of its kind.
 In the early Middle Ages, a much smaller town in post-Roman Aquileia emerged.
 With the construction of the present day Basilica di Santa Maria Assunta, it went on to become the largest Christian diocese in Europe.

 The patriarchal basilica played a key role in the evangelization of a large region in central Europe.
 Its remarkable floor mosaics are the oldest in Christendom.
 Keep in mind, throughout history, most sermons were in Latin, and the average person could not read nor write.
 Mosaics, stained-glass windows and statues were not only beautiful works of art, but also illustrated important biblical passages the populace could understand.